Research for Social Care - Stage 1 Guidance for Applicants

 - patient and public involvement

 The plain English summary is not the same as a scientific abstract - please do not cut and paste this or other sections of your application form to create the plain English summary.
-Read our NIHR guidance on writing in plain English.
+Further guidance on writing in plain English is available online at NIHR Plain English Summaries.
 For further support and advice on writing a plain English summary, please contact your local Research Design Service.

 Using all of the headings in the order presented below, please use this section to clearly explain your proposed research.
 Schematics, tables, illustrations, graphs, and other types of graphics can be embedded to clarify the research plan but they should not clutter the central narrative.
 Images do not count towards the overall word count but inclusion of them to overcome word limits is not permitted.
 Images may only be included within the 'Research Plan.'
 Images included in other sections will be removed from the application and not seen by reviewers.